ur369eth/ur369.eth/README.md

 **_Procedure_**

 - Enter desired amount to be unwrapped
-- Smart contract will burn amount of respective uTokens from account of user.
+- Smart contract will burn amount of respective urTokens from account of user.
 - Respective tokens or coins will be transferred back to the user.

-### Transferring uTokens
+### Transferring urTokens

-**_Description:_** Any time user can transfer uTokens to anyone with some restrictions explained in the procedure section.
+**_Description:_** Any time user can transfer urTokens to anyone with some restrictions explained in the procedure section.

 **_Procedure_**

-- Select uToken and click on transfer button.
+- Select urToken and click on transfer button.
 - Enter recipient address and amount.
 - Enter password Click on transfer button.
-- Smart contract will transfer uTokens from sender to recipient.
+- Smart contract will transfer urTokens from sender to recipient.
 - Now recipient can come to UI and transfer or unwrap any time.

 ### Fee Collection System